qcif/openstack-dip-sg/README.md

 * `-S | --stun SERVER` --- STUN server for detecting the public Internet IP address.

+* `-P | --stun-port PORT` --- port number of the STUN server: useful if it is not running on the standard STUN port 3478.

 * `-l | --log FILE` --- log file for saving the most recent IP address that was used.
 Set to an empty string to disable this feature.